QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 #### Time Complexity:
 - Search: Depth First Search: O(|E| + |V|)
-- E is number of edges
-- V is number of vertices

 #### Breadth First Search Vs. Depth First Search
 - The simple answer to this question is that it depends on the size and shape of the tree.